 Graves Gymnasium houses kinesiology & athletics classes and a number of intramural activities.
 Some athletics coaches' offices are also located here.

 The Whitworth Fieldhouse is the venue for basketball and volleyball games and practices; it also houses batting and pitching cages, a ballet loft, and indoor track & field facilities.
 The James P. Evans Athletic Training Center is also located in the fieldhouse.

 The Aquatics Center houses a six-lane, 25-yard competition pool with a movable bulkhead.

-The Scotford Strength Center houses strength and conditioning equipment used by Whitworth's varsity athletics teams.
+The Scotford Strength Center houses the strength and conditioning facility for varsity athletics.

 The Westside Athletics Complex includes Diana Marks Softball Field, a men's and women's soccer field, and a hammer and discus throwing area for track & field.
 The athletics fields include state-of-the-art scoreboards and a shared press box.
 (The men's baseball team uses Merkel Field, which was renovated in 2013 and is located to the northwest, behind the Whitworth Fieldhouse.)

 Westminster Hall is home to the department offices for English, world languages & cultures, theology and kinesiology & athletics.